francescogerardomarra/its/modulo27/12_spring_tomcat_jetty_netty.md

 ## Blocking vs Non-Blocking Models

-### Blocking (e.g., Tomcat, Jetty)
+### Blocking (e.g. Tomcat, Jetty)
 - A request is assigned a thread that performs all the required operations sequentially.
-- If the thread needs to wait (e.g., for database queries), it remains idle, consuming system resources.
+- If the thread needs to wait (e.g. for database queries), it remains idle, consuming system resources.

 #### Example
 1. A user sends a request to fetch data.